revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 - Retrieving of files/objects referenced via a key/path structure
 - Deleting of files/objects referenced via a key/path structure

-The `Gateway` and `Workers` by default have a Redis-backed file storage system implementation built in.
+The `Gateway` and `Workers` by default have a Redis-backed file storage system implementation built in. `Streaming` does not store any files.

 **Blob Storage Prefix and Lifecycle**